 - Plan ahead how non-backward-compatible API versions can be released with as little damage as possible.
 This means planning ahead for API deprecation and sunsetting so that API consumers can be alerted when an API is going to be replaced (in semantic versioning terms: when you have to release a major version, make sure that there is a plan in place how to alert API consumers of the upcoming breaking changes).

 If you want to learn more about what to focus on for managing API versions, check out this video.
-This is the second video in a series about “API versioning,” with the first video discussing “Semantic versioning.”
+This is the second video in a series about “API versioning,” along with my previous post discussing “Semantic versioning.”